Frequently Asked Questions About Closed-End Funds and Their Use of Leverage

 What is auction market preferred stock?

 Auction market preferred stock is a type of preferred stock that pays dividends that vary over time.
 The dividend rates are set through auctions run by an independent auction agent.
 An auction is governed by a set of procedures established by the closed-end fund and its auction agent.
-After the liquidity crisis in early 2008, outstanding auction market preferred stock declined substantially, from $61 billion at year-end 2007 to $5 billion at year-end 2017.
-To replace auction market preferred stock while maintaining leverage, some closed-end funds obtained bank loans and lines of credit, issued tender option bonds, engaged in reverse repurchase agreements, and issued extendable notes.
-A number of closed-end funds issued puttable preferred shares and mandatory redeemable preferred shares to redeem outstanding auction market preferred stock while maintaining leverage.
-A few funds conducted tender offers for their auction market preferred stock at a discount to par value.
+The dollar amount of outstanding closed-end fund preferred shares has declined since auction market preferred stock, once a common type of preferred share, suffered a liquidity crisis in mid-February 2008.20 Since then, closed-end funds have replaced auction market preferred stock with alternative forms of structural and portfolio leverage, such as bank loans, lines of credit, tender option bonds, reverse repurchase agreements, puttable preferred shares, mandatory redeemable preferred shares, or extendible notes.

 What is puttable preferred stock?